 So a site plan needs to show the boundary of the site including land required for access has to be coloured red.
 The plan must point north and be A4 size, except where larger developments prevents this.

-Whereas the block plan must indicate the location of the proposed development within the site boundaries and again it should point north and be ideally A4 or for larger developments A3.
+The block plan must indicate the location of the proposed development within the site boundaries and again it should point north and be ideally A4 or for larger developments A3.